Mastitis

 Conditions

-Risk factors for developing mastitis include persistent engorgement, nipple damage and previous history of mastitis.
-Milk stasis, or infrequent milk removal, can lead to plugged ducts, which can also contribute to mastitis.
+Some risk factors for developing mastitis are pumping, and pumping more milk than your baby needs and prior history of mastitis.
 You may first feel a slightly tender, hard area in the breast.
 If you have none of the symptoms mentioned above, you can initially manage this as a plugged duct.
 You can see our post about How to Heal a Plugged Duct for more information.
-However, if you have a fever or feel you are getting sick, or if the breast is very red, you should contact your health care provider immediately.
+However, if you have a fever or feel you are getting sick, or if the breast is very red, you should contact your health care provider.

 Treatment